 A Governance Board will oversee the work of the Centre.
 The Board will be comprised of tangata whenua, researchers, civil society representatives and government representatives.
 Applications for the Governance Board have recently closed and appointments will be announced shortly.

-You can read more about the launch of He Whenua Taurikura here.
+You can read more about the launch of He Whenua Taurikura here and visit the official website here.

 He Whenua Taurikura annual hui